nesst-lab/comppedagogy/worksheets2/worksheetC.md

 ----------------------------
 ### Introduction to vim

-#### 1. Last week, we created directories with the command mkdir, but then deleted it.
+#### 1. In Worksheet B, we created directories with the command mkdir, but then deleted it.
 a.
 Navigate to comppedagogy in your command line interface <br>
 b.
 Find the directory with the current academic year in (if you are a returning student, you can use your original folder).
 E.g. if it is the fall semester of 2021, navigate into the folder 2021-2022.
 b.
 Make your own directory again (check worksheet A if you have forgotten how to do this), then navigate into it. <br>